Mental Wellbeing

 - When the Body Says No: The Cost of Hidden Stress - Gabor Maté

-- Don’t Believe Everything You Think: Why Your Thinking Is The Beginning & End Of Suffering - Joseph Nguyen
+- Don’t Believe Everything You Think - Joseph Nguyen

-- Be kind.
-Both to yourself, and to others.
+- Be kind — to yourself and to others.

 - It may sound corny, but love is the answer.
 Love unconditionally.

-- Be grateful for the cards handed to you in life.
-No one has them all good.
-No one has them all bad.
+- Be grateful for the cards you’ve been dealt.
+No one’s hand is all good.
+No one’s is all bad.

-- Bless those that treat you with indifference.
+- Bless those who treat you with indifference.
 They help you grow.

 - Comparison steals your joy.
-Focus on yourself and your personal development.
+Stay focused on your own path.

 - Let go.
-Create life goals from inspiration and not desperation.
-Engage in thought, not thinking.
+Build goals from inspiration, not desperation.
+Choose thought over thinking.